10 reasons to visit hilton head island in the fall

 With more than 33 championship golf courses in the Hilton Head Island and Bluffton area, you’ll be sure to find a course that suits your interests.
 Some say that summer is peak golf season, but we absolutely love a fall golf day, as well.
 Hitting the greens bright and early in the morning, you’ll love playing in the crisp fall air.
 Here’s to a tee-rific game!

 Play in the sand, frolic in the surf, walk along the sandy shores of the Atlantic Ocean, and bask in more than 12 miles of some of the best beaches in the United States.
 Even if the water temperature is too chilly for you, there are many ways to enjoy the water in the fall.
+Comb the beach for sea treasures like seashells or try making a sand castle (we have plenty of tips for you in this blog!)
+If you don’t want to get in the water, you can still get on the water!
+Enjoy a sunset boat cruise, fishing excursion, or dolphin watching experience.
+Discover ways to make a splash this fall.

 Add binoculars to your list of things to pack!
 Bird watching is a fun activity for the whole family.
 Did you know that Bald Eagle breeding begins in November?
 That makes fall the perfect opportunity to spot these mystical creatures.
 Look out for large trees with open limbs that are near the water, as their nests are pretty easy to spot!
 Keep your eyes peeled for other species and check out some of our favorite birding areas on Hilton Head Island.